ni/install-systemlink-enterprise/release-notes/2024-08/README.md

 - View and manage [data tables](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/visualizing-data-tables-in-a-data-space.html) across all test results.
 Navigate to Product Insights » Data Tables and select the data tables you want to interact with.
 - Learn about [data limits for proxy servers and for ingress controllers](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/data-limits-for-proxy-servers-ingress-controllers.html).
 - Learn about the [performance metrics for the SystemLink Alarm Service](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/performance-metrics-for-alarm-service.html).
-- Privileges "Create/Update/Delete Product and Test results" were split to "Create/Update/Delete Product" and "Create/Update/Delete Test Results".
+- Privileges **Create/Update/Delete Product** and Test results" are split to **Create/Update/Delete Product** and **Create/Update/Delete Test Results**.
-Existing Built-In Roles have been updated so that the roles with "Create/Update/Delete Product and Test results" get automatically the split privileges.
+    - Built-In roles will be updated automatically upon upgrade and their collective level of access remains unchanged.
-Privileges for Steps are implicitly set to the Test Result privileges.
+    - Custom roles should be reevaluated by SystemLink administrators as their privileges will _not_ automatically update upon upgrade.
-- Privilege "Access web application" was added under Data Tables to show or hide the Data Tables application in left navigation pane.
+- The privilege **Access web application** have been added under **Data Tables** to show or hide the Data Tables application in left navigation pane.
 This privilege is enabled by default for Collaborator, Data Maintainer, and Systems Maintainer built-in roles.
-- Privileges "Manage feeds" and "Apply states" were added under Systems Management.
+- The privileges **Manage feeds** and **Apply states** have been added under **Systems Management**.
 They are enabled by default in the Systems Maintainer built-in role.

 ## Helm Chart Breaking Changes

 - `helium-serviceregistry:0.18.8`
-    - The underlying HTTP client used to monitor service liveness in the service registry was changed from HTTPoison to Req.
-This should be unnoticeable, but if issues are encountered it is possible to revert back to the old client by setting `serviceRegsitry.featureFlags.reqClientEnabled` to false in your Helm configuration.
+    - The underlying HTTP client used to monitor service liveness in the Service Registry service is changed from `HTTPoison` to `Req`.
+This should be unnoticeable, but if issues are encountered it is possible to revert back to the old client by setting `serviceRegsitry.featureFlags.reqClientEnabled` to `false` in your Helm configuration.
 Issues with liveness monitoring will manifest in the SystemLink UI as missing applications in the navigation tree.
 - `feedservice:0.5.31`
     - Default value for `feedsLimitPerOrg` have been changed from 10000 to 1000 - no action needed.
 - `feedservice:0.5.31`